yongtany/yongtany.com/README.md

 # Yongtany

-> Yongtany is a blog platform for my studies.
-It provides compfy markdown editor with syntax highlighter enabled.
-Currently, the service is only available to me.
+> This blog is a place for me to write down what I think.
+This helps me first with my English who is not my native language, and that also help me empty my brain.
+By doing this I hope I can help people with some of the thinking, tutorial or whatever stuff I wrote here.

 https://yongtany.herokuapp.com/